 Legal Aid BC

-Provides free legal help in certain areas of law to those who meet financial guidelines.
+Provides free legal help in criminal, family, and immigration matters to those who meet financial guidelines.

 Community Legal Assistance Society